-- An attempt to delete a record in a table, but another table is referencing that record as part of a relationship.
+- An attempt to delete a record in a table, but another table references that record as part of a relationship.

 - A user accidentally tries to enter a phone number into a date field.

 These are just a few examples of data integrity being at risk.
 However, all these and more can be avoided easily.
-For instance, to preserve data integrity, numeric columns or cells shouldn’t include textual information.
+For instance, numeric columns or cells shouldn’t include textual information to preserve data integrity.
 Plus, for data to be complete, its features such as business rules, relationships, dates, definitions, and lineage must be accurate.

 Data integrity helps ensure that the data stored in your database can be found and linked to other data.
 This guarantees that your entire data set can be recovered and searched whenever needed.
 It strengthens the stability of data, offers optimum performance, and makes it reusable and maintained easily.